Lesson PlansBack to lesson plans archive June 8, 2017

 - Brainstorm with your class the meaning of ’empathy’ by creating a spider web.
 Write the word “Empathy” in a circle and draw lines out from it.
 Ask your students what they know about the word empathy.
 See how far you get and then give the definition to your students.
 Feel free to use your own or this one from Psychology Today: “the experience of understanding another person’s condition from their perspective.
 You place yourself in their shoes and feel what they are feeling.”
 Once they have this, ask them again, what is empathy?
 What does it mean to be empathetic?
 What is the role of self-awareness?

-- Watch the following two PBS NewsHour Student Reporting Labs videos: “The Boy Superman” and “Able to Volunteer.”
+- Watch the following PBS NewsHour Student Reporting Labs videos: “The Boy Superman” and “Able to Volunteer.”
+Note: The person with the awesome hat next to the (real) Superman is his schoolteacher.
+If you think this is impressive, wait until you meet his mother.

 - Discuss the following questions: